California Driver's License

 1. Wait 10 days after you enter the United States.
 You may want to apply for a driver's license right away, but be patient.
 The 10 day wait allows time for all the government databases to update with your arrival information.
 If you apply too early, your application will be delayed or denied.
 If you are a continuing student or scholar, please remember to wait 10 days from your most recent entry to the U.S.

 3. Check your immigration documents.
-Check all your immigration documents to make sure your information is correct.
-This is data integrity.
-Data integrity is very important because if you have different information on different forms, it will cause delays.
-Specifically, check your electronic I-94 “Arrival/Departure" record for information.
-If the information on your electronic I-94 admission record is different than on your passport, visa or Form I-20 or DS-2019, please contact Berkeley International Office.
+Check all your immigration documents to make sure your information is correct and consistent.
+If you have different information on different forms, it will cause delays.
+Specifically, check that the information on your electronic I-94 arrival record matches the informaiton on your passport and the entry stamp there.
+Make sure that your I-94, passport, visa and I-20 or DS-2019 all show your name corectly and consistently.
+If any of this information differes from one document to the next, please contact Berkeley International Office.

 5. Bring all your paperwork.
 When you go to the Department of Motor Vehicles (DMV) remember to bring all your paperwork.
 For California, the paperwork may include these documents: